 Parkinson's disease is a progressive, degenerative disorder of the central nervous system.
-It mainly affects the motor activity and gets worse over time.
-As it is a progressive disease, the symptoms generally come slowly over time.
-The symptoms can be divided into three groups: primary motor symptoms, secondary motor symptoms and nonmotor symptoms.
-Primary motor symptoms are the ones that start early in the disease, such as shaking, rigidity, slowness of movement and a difficulty with walking.
-These primary motor symptoms are collectively called parkinsonism.
-As the disease advances, other symptoms may take place, dementia being one of the most common.
+It mainly affects motor activity, slowly worsening over time.
+The symptoms can be divided into three groups: primary motor symptoms, secondary motor symptoms, and nonmotor symptoms.
+Primary motor symptoms are the ones that start early in the disease, such as shaking, rigidity, slowness of movement, and difficulty walking.
+These primary motor symptoms are collectively called “parkinsonism”.
+As the disease advances, other symptoms may occur, dementia being one of the most common.

-Parkinson's disease in most people is idiopathic, meaning that it has no specific known cause.
-However, it is believed that the cause involves genetic and environmental factors.
-Although PD is considered a non-genetic disorder, 15% of people that have PD have a first-degree relative, that has the same disorder.
-As far as environmental factors are concerned, there seems to be a link between PD and pesticide exposure, head injuries and living in the country.
+In most people, Parkinson's disease is idiopathic; it has no specific known cause.
+However, it is believed that genetic and environmental factors both play significant roles.
+Although PD isn’t considered strictly genetic, 15% of people who have PD have a first-degree relative with the same disorder.
+As far as environmental factors are concerned, there seems to be a link between PD and pesticide exposure, as well as head injuries.

-What PD does is that it affects the nerve cells (neurons) in a specific part of the brain, called the substantia nigra.
-Most of those neurons produce dopamine, a chemical, that acts as a neurotransmitter in the brain, which means that it sends signals to other nerve cells.
-There are five pathways with which the brain is connected and through which dopamine is sent, PD affects all of them.
+PD affects the nerve cells (neurons) in a part of the brain called the substantia nigra.
+Most of those neurons produce dopamine, a neurotransmitter or chemical messenger that sends signals to other nerve cells.
+There are five pathways through which the brain is connected and dopamine is sent—PD affects all of them.
 As Parkinson's disease progresses, the amount of dopamine produced by the brain decreases, leaving a person unable to control their movement (and other functions) normally.
-Except for nerve cells deterioration, Lewy bodies are another key pathological feature of Parkinson's disease.
+Lewy bodies are another key pathological feature of Parkinson's disease.
 Lewy bodies are abnormal aggregates of proteins that develop in nerve cells and may be the cause of cell death.

-There are currently over 10 million people diagnosed with Parkinson's disease, with males being more affected than females.
-The average life expectancy after diagnosis is between 7 and 14 years and there is no known cure for the disease.
-But, there are various medications, surgery and other methods, that can provide relief from the symptoms.
-One of these methods could be CBD.
+There are currently over 10 million people diagnosed with Parkinson's disease, with males being affected more than females.
+The average life expectancy after diagnosis is between 7 and 14 years, and there is no known cure for the disease.
+However, there are various medications, surgery, and other methods that can provide relief from the symptoms.
+One such method could be CBD.